UWA-BIOL4408-Marine-Ecology/Analysis-lobster-density/5_lobster-density_format-for-PRIMER.md

 The draw back of using the PERMANOVA/PERMANCOVA/DistLM routines for univaritate analyses is that you cannot predict from the final model.
-If you want a predictive model, you need to use R and use an appropriate error distribution family (e.g. poisson, negative binomial) that fits your data.
+If you want a predictive model, you need to use some other form of modelling (in R) and use an appropriate error distribution family (e.g. poisson, negative binomial) that fits your data.

 The following scripts demonstrate how to format LONG data into WIDE datat for import into PRIMER.
-Typically you import WIDE data into PRIMER but PRIMER will accept LONG data.
+Typically people import WIDE data into PRIMER but PRIMER will accept LONG data.

 Load extra librarys